FSC-OS/FLAIR/README.md

 * `app/views` contains the view classes
 * `app/models` contains the model classes
 * `app/collections` contains the collection classes which hold collections of models
+* `app/router` contains the router which wires up the views to urls
-* `test` contains a set of unit tests and the Jasmine library to run them
+* `test` contains a set of unit tests and the Jasmine library to run them, open `test.html` to run them

 For the moment I've inlined all the templates which the views use into `index.html`, because they're pretty simple and loading them in from some other file would mean we _have_ to have a local web server running to avoid cross-domain issues, which is an additional barrier to entry for people wanting to try this out/test things.

 ### Testing
 There are some Jasmine unit tests included in the `test` folder, and you can run them by simply opening `test.html` - the page you see gives you the test results.
-These are basic for now, but provide a base to add to when we have something more complicated to test.